-South African Police Service has developed a Vulnerable Group Learning Programme (VGLP) that addresses services for Mental Health Care Users (MHCUs).
-The Learning Programme was approved on 22 April 2020.
-The Train-the-Trainer programme was conducted from 9 - 20 November 2020.
+The South African Police Service has developed a Vulnerable Group Learning Programme (VGLP) that addresses services for Mental Health Care Users (MHCUs).
+The Learning Programme was approved, on 22 April 2020.
+The Train-the-Trainer programme was conducted, from 9 to 20 November 2020.

-This Learning Programme is aligned to the UN Convention on the Rights of People With Disability (UNCPRD) and will be provided in the In-Service Training to SAPS members.
+This Learning Programme is aligned to the UN Convention on the Rights of People with Disability (UNCPRD) and will be provided in the In-Service Training to SAPS members.

-It will also be presented at Basic Training where the new intake of recruits who are Police Trainees will be sensitized and well equipped in managing cases involving MHCUs, in terms of the Mental Health Care Act (Act 17 of 2002).
-Currently trainees are sensitized to handling of MHCUs for detention purposes in basic training.
+It will also be presented at Basic Training where the new intake of recruits who are Police Trainees will be sensitised and well equipped in managing cases involving MHCUs, in terms of the Mental Health Care Act, 2002 (Act No. 17 of 2002).
+Currently trainees are sensitised to handling of MHCUs, for detention purposes, in basic training.

-RESPONSE TO QUESTION (A) (CONT.)
+RESPONSE TO QUESTION (A) (2)

-In ensuring sensitization of members and addressing the vacuum, capacity buildings sessions were conducted during 2018/2019 on the following areas:
+In ensuring sensitisation of members and addressing the vacuum, capacity buildings sessions were conducted during 2018/2019, on the following areas:

-- Standing Order (G) 291 on Mental Health Care Act (Act 17 of 2002), which provides for the provision of services to MHCUs. - Section 40 of the Mental Health Care Act (Act 17 of 2002). - The capacity building sessions were targeted at Station Commanders, Frontline services members (first responders), Social Crime Prevention Members and Visible Policing Commanders. - These sessions were conducted throughout the nine (9) Provinces.
+- Standing Order (G) 291 on Mental Health Care Act, which provides for the provision of services to MHCUs. - Section 40 of the Mental Health Care Act . - The capacity building sessions were targeted at Station Commanders, Frontline services members (first responders), Social Crime Prevention Members and Visible Policing Commanders. - These sessions were conducted throughout the nine provinces.

-RESPONSE TO QUESTION (A) (CONT.)
+RESPONSE TO QUESTION (A) (3)